wudelta/seattle-recovery/docs/aurora/management/SESSION_LOG.md

 The ComponentRegistry subsystem has reached its Phase 1 baseline.

 Remaining work has shifted back to slash command architectural cleanup, specifically eliminating remaining orchestration coupling and completing the command handler refactor before transitioning Aurora into primary HopeHub development.

+# Session — 2026-07-19

+## Summary

+Completed the first working implementation of Aurora's AI Component Registry enrichment pipeline.

+Workspace synchronization and AI documentation are now cleanly separated into deterministic and AI phases.

+WorkspaceSynchronizer remains responsible for repository discovery, hashing, and dependency updates.

+WorkspaceDocumenter now operates only on ACTIVE + PENDING registry entries and delegates all standing AI instructions to the new `component_registry_documenter` directive stored in `DeltaDirectives`.

+The documenter now provides only component-specific context while the directive owns the behavioral prompt.

+Added validation to prevent registry errors or provider failures from being stored as component descriptions.

+Validated the complete workflow by successfully processing `aurora/admin.py` from PENDING to COMPLETE and storing the first AI-generated architectural description.

+## Architectural Decisions

+- Standing AI behavior belongs in `DeltaDirectives`, not application code.
+- Application code supplies task context only.
+- Deterministic synchronization and AI enrichment remain separate phases.
+- Source hashes are verified before and after AI execution to avoid stale writes.
+- AI enrichment commits are atomic through `QuerySet.update()`.

+## Next Session

+- Process a representative batch of components.
+- Evaluate description quality and identify recurring improvements.
+- Refine the `component_registry_documenter` prompt and constraints.
+- Begin planning Wu consumption of ComponentRegistry descriptions for repository understanding, subsystem design, and refactoring.